 Applying for TSA Pre✓ will cost you $85; if you are accepted for the program, your enrollment will be valid for five years.

 Enrollment in TSA Pre✓ is not open to everyone.
 To be eligible to join the program you must be:

 - A US citizen resident in the US

-- A foreign Citizen legally resident in the US
+- A foreign citizen legally resident in the US

-- Foreign nationals who qualify and are members of the Global Entry program may also be eligible for TSA Pre✓
+- Foreign nationals who qualify and are members of the Global Entry Program may also be eligible for TSA Pre✓

-Applying For TSA PreCheck
+Applying for TSA PreCheck

 Applying for TSA Pre✓ is a relatively simple process.
-All you need to start is head over to the TSA website and hit apply now.
+All you need to do to start is head over to the TSA website and hit apply now.
 You will then be taken to the first application page where you will enter your details.

 Finally, you will have to attend the short interview (it usually takes about 10 minutes).
 You will need to bring the following with you: